flowcommerce/redux-fetch/README.md

 **You must decorate your route components with this higher order component for fetching to work.**

-A higher order component (HOC) that renders a React component after fetching the data requirements for a Redux store.
+A higher order component that renders a React component after fetching the data requirements for a Redux store.

 #### Arguments